Open call for artwork donation proposals from all artists and donors

 The collection explores and interrogates the themes of transition, social justice, human rights, identity, constitutionalism, reparation and reconciliation in the South African context.
 Artworks also lend a vibrant warmth to the Constitutional Court where they are viewed and discussed by visitors the world over.
 Many works in the CCAC portray the agency and lived experiences of the artist(s), whilst others are more abstract and traditional, using form to evoke emotion and understanding, and to celebrate diversity.

-The collection is looked after by a dedicated in-house curatorial team under the guidance of the Constitutional Court artworks committee, consisting of Justices of the Constitutional Court, the Constitutional Court Trust manager, and external art specialists.
+The collection is looked after by a dedicated in-house curatorial team under the guidance of the Artworks Committee, consisting of Justices of the Constitutional Court, the Constitutional Court Trust manager, and external art specialists.
 The curatorial team ensures the artworks’ professional presentation, documentation and conservation, as well as profiling and discussion in online and printed media, research and viewing by the thousands of visitors to the Constitutional Court every year.
 Artworks in the CCAC are shown on rotation in the public gallery of the Constitutional Court and throughout its administrative spaces.
 It is customary to first exhibit any new acquisitions in the public gallery.

 Artwork donors are duly acknowledged.